 Annual catch levels fluctuated between 10,000-16,000 t. in the last 15 years without any specific trend.
 Those levels are relatively high and similar to those of bigger areas such as the North Atlantic.
 This could be related to higher recruitment levels in the Mediterranean than in the North Atlantic, different reproduction strategies (larger spawning areas in relation to the area of distribution of the stock) and the lower abundance of large pelagic predators (e.g. sharks) in the Mediterranean.
 Updated information on Mediterranean swordfish catch by gear type is provided in SWO-MED-Table 1 and SWO-MED-Figure 1.
 The total 2012 catch was 9,162 t, which is about 32% lower than the mean of the last ten years.
 Gillnet catches show a declining trend in the last years due to the enforcement of a Mediterranean-wide driftnet ban.
 The ban of the Moroccan driftnet fishery, which was among the most important ones entered into force in 2012.
-The biggest producers of swordfish in the Mediterranean.
+The biggest producers of swordfish in the Mediterranean Sea in recent years are EU-Italy, Morocco, EU-Spain and EU-Greece.
+Also, Algeria, EU-Cyprus, EU-Malta, EU-Portugal, Tunisia and Turkey have fisheries targeting swordfish in the Mediterranean.
 Minor catches of swordfish have also been reported by Albania, Croatia, EU-France, Japan, and Libya.
 The Committee recognized that there may be additional fleets taking swordfish in the Mediterranean, for example, Egypt, Israel, Lebanon, Monaco and Syria, but the data are not reported to ICCAT or FAO.